 The archeological rescue and documentation studies are carried out under the management of the Ministry of Culture and coordination of SAP, with participation of the Prime Ministry South Anatolian Project Regional Development Administration (SAP-RDA), Packard Humanities Institute (PHI), Birecik Dam and Hep Installation and Operation Co.
 Inc.

-On June 2005, 2nd largest mosaic museum in the world (1st was the one in Bardo/Tunis) was opened in Gaziantep displaying 35 pieces of unearthed mosaics and Mars statue from Zeugma.
-Until this one opened, the mosaics museum in Hatay (Antioch) was the most important one in Turkey.
-In 2011 the museum of Zeugma became the largest ancient mosaics indoor museum in the world with over 1700 square meters of Roman mosaics on display, and many other pieces will follow as soon as they have been restored and classified.
+On June 2005, 2nd largest mosaic museum in the world (1st was the one in Bardo/Tunis) was opened in Gaziantep displaying many pieces of unearthed mosaics and Mars statue from Zeugma.
+With the new additions in 2011, the museum of Zeugma became the largest ancient mosaics indoor museum in the world with over 1700 square meters of Roman mosaics on display.
+Then in 2014 the mosaics museum in Hatay (Antioch) was opened and became the largest in the world.
+Today, as of 2022, the largest mosaics museum in the world is the one in Hatay, then Zeugma, and then Bardo/Tunis.

 This museum has also a very rich collection of Roman bulla's, seals imprinted in clay, for enclosing documents before "mailing" them.
 With the discovery of almost 100 thousand of these seals during the excavations, Zeugma now claims first place in the world of this collection.
 Before Zeugma, the world record was of the Greek islands of Crete and Delos with 21 thousand of them.